ChartGraph and graph guidelines

 Data visualizations are a very powerful way to interpret and analyze data, but they aren’t for everyone.
 Keep the following best practices in mind when creating charts and other visualizations.

-However, keep in mind that charts are not viewed in isolation, but are often part of a page with other dense content on it that is read in a distracting environment—other windows and browser tabs can be open, and the office may be noisy.
+Keep in mind that charts are not viewed in isolation, but are often part of a page with other dense content on it that is read in a distracting environment—other windows and browser tabs can be open, and the office may be noisy.
 This can lead to cognitive overload and then make it harder for people with other impairments to interpret the data.

 A desktop screen with a multi-line graph with shapes plus a lot of other visual distractions like UI elements, browser elements and desktop operating system controls.